 The appeals process - Occupational Health and Safety

-If you received an order, advice to return to work after exercising your right to refuse dangerous work or an administrative penalty from a WorkSafeNB health and safety officer that you disagree with, you can appeal to the Chief Compliance Officer.
+If you received a compliance order or advice to return to work after exercising your right to refuse dangerous work from a WorkSafeNB health and safety officer that you disagree with, you can appeal to the Chief Compliance Officer.

 What does “appeal” mean?

-To appeal means to ask that a decision be reviewed by another decision maker with higher authority and request the decision or part of the decision be reversed or modified.
-On this page, we will explain the appeal process as it relates to the NB Occupational Health and Safety Act.
+To appeal an order or advice means to ask that a decision be reviewed by another decision maker with higher authority and request the decision or part of the decision be reversed or modified.

-To begin the appeal process, it is recommended that the concerned workplace party fill out a notice of appeal form in which they include:
+To begin the appeal process, the workplace party fills out a notice of appeal form that includes:

-• why the order or administrative penalty is being appealed (provide as much detail as possible);
+• why it is being appealed (provide as much detail as possible);

 • a copy of the inspection report or at least, the inspection report number;